seiyria/ng2-ace/README.md

 # TODO

-Support themes and languages as an input.
+Support themes as an input.